Arduino Soil Moisture Sensor Tutorial - Complete Wiring Guide & Code

 Arduino Soil Moisture Sensor Interfacing Tutorial

 In this article, we are going to interface soil moisture sensor with arduino and measure the volumetric concentration of water inside the soil.
-This arduino moisture sensor is designed in a way that it can output data in both digital and analog modes.
-We will read this data and display the output status with an LED for digital output and we will use the serial monitor or an LED with PWM for analog output.
-Before we get further, lets make it clear that the soil moisture sensor is also called as soil humidity sensor, so we will be using these two terms interchangeably.
-Now, without further ado let's get right into it.
+This arduino moisture sensor module is designed in a way that it can output data in both digital and analog modes.
+We will read this data and display the output status with an LED for digital output and we will use the serial monitor to display the analog output.
+Before we get further, lets make it clear that the soil moisture sensor is also called a soil humidity sensor, so we will be using these two terms interchangeably.
+Now, without further ado, let's get right into it.

 Soil Moisture Sensor Pinout